 “The number one reason for students to take credit ahead,” he explains, “has always been to open up more room in their schedules and create flexibility, since there are so many requirements now.
 It really has allowed them to take the courses that they want at the next level.”

 Keep reading to learn more in, “7 reasons why your high-achieving students deserve online summer learning options.”

-What indicators of success should I look for in a summer learning program?
+What indicators of success should I look for?